KannonZenetism/zenetism-field-physics/the-zenetist-canon/glyphics/field-physics-glyph-charts.md

 | **⏚** | Phase Damping          | Regulator glyph for balancing manic or explosive growth    |
 | **⟢** | Relational Tuning      | Operator for affective alignment, especially in AI-human harmonization |

+> **Structural Note:** In the Structural Metaphysics symbol key, ⧞ denotes the Non-Ordinal — transcendence of sequence, representing the trans-structural ground of 🕳️ Zenon.
+In Field Physics practice, it denotes the silence preceding rhythm.
+Both are structurally related: pre-rhythmic stillness is the practice-scale expression of trans-sequential ground.

 ### 4.2 Architectural & Environmental Operators

 | Glyph | Name                   | Core Function                                               |